 The Company accounts for uncertain tax positions in accordance with Accounting Standards Codification ("ASC") 740-10, Accounting for Uncertainty in Income Taxes.
 The Company assesses all material positions taken in any income tax return, including all significant uncertain positions, in all tax years that are still subject to assessment or challenge by relevant taxing authorities.
 Assessing an uncertain tax position begins with the initial determination of the position's sustainability and is measured at the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 As of each balance sheet date, unresolved uncertain tax positions must be reassessed, and the Company will determine whether (i) the factors underlying the sustainability assertion have changed and (ii) the amount of the recognized tax benefit is still appropriate.
-The recognition and measurement of at ax benefit might change as new information becomes available.
+The recognition and measurement of tax benefits requires significant judgment.
+Judgments concerning the recognition and measurement of a tax benefit might change as new information becomes available.